Advanced Welding Systems

 An advanced robotic welding system lowers costs and improves quality, regardless of order size.
 It even improves safety and helps engineers create more innovative product designs.

 Robots are flexible machines that can be easily reprogrammed and need minimal hard tooling.
-That means, there's little setup, making them practical for low-volume orders.
+That means there's little setup, making robotic welding systems practical for low-volume orders.
 Robotic welding even saves money on complex one-off assemblies, where the programming effort is repaid in faster welding and less risk of scrap.
-With fewer parts needed for setup, there’s more capacity for production.
+With fewer parts needed to set up the automated welding machine, there’s more capacity for production.

-A robot moves faster and more consistently than a human welder.
-It gets into hard-to-reach places, never tires and never makes mistakes.
-Together, these mean an advanced welding system:
+Robots in automated welding systems move faster and more consistently than a human welder.
+They get into hard-to-reach places, never tire and never make mistakes.
+Together, these mean robotic welding systems:

-- Produces more pieces per hour and per week than a human welder can.
+- Produce more pieces per hour and per week than a human welder can.

-- Increases yields by avoiding mistakes.
+- Increase yields by avoiding mistakes.
 This eliminates scrap and sacrificial or test pieces while saving money and lowering costs — especially on complex, high-value jobs.

-- Improves schedule adherence, as no shortages mean every order ships complete and on time.
+- Improve schedule adherence, as no shortages mean every order ships complete and on time.

-- Lowers per-piece consumption of consumables like gas and wire because it moves faster while depositing only the minimum amount of metal needed.
+- Lower per-piece consumption of consumables like gas and wire because it moves faster while depositing only the minimum amount of metal needed.

-- Increases confidence in weld quality, possibly allowing less downstream inspection.
+- Increase confidence in weld quality, possibly allowing less downstream inspection.

-- Enables designs requiring welds that a human welder cannot make because of restricted access or orientation (which gives engineering freedom to create more innovative products).
+- Enable designs requiring welds that a human welder cannot make because of restricted access or orientation (which gives engineering freedom to create more innovative products).

-- Improves safety by reducing human exposure to fumes, weld splatter and flash.
+- Improve safety by reducing human exposure to fumes, weld splatter and flash.
 (Reduced need for personal protective equipment is another cost saving!)